Text: Claire Lessiau

 Even if it is so deeply rooted, isn’t it time to pass the divide and bridge gaps as the BANG! festival pushes us to do so between arts and sciences?

-- Make sure to not miss out on any of the other events organised in town and refer to Visit Leuven to secure your time slots!
+- Make sure to not miss out on any of the other events organised in town during the festival and refer to Visit Leuven to secure your time slots!

-- Apart from spending time to soak up the excellent exhibitions the venues in which they are set deserve some attention even if there are no temporary exhibits at your time of visit.
+- Apart from spending time to soak up the excellent exhibitions, the venues in which they are set deserve some attention!

 - To stay in style in the heart of Leuven, the Fourth Hotel is your best bet.